Slaughterhouse Five-1972

 Grade: B-

-Altered States (1980) is a trippy, strange horror/sci-fi hybrid film (William Hurt’s debut film) that is visually quite impressive, but the story is too far-fetched and implausible to be taken seriously.
+Altered States (1980) is a trippy, strange horror/sci-fi hybrid film (William Hurt’s debut) that is visually impressive.
+Still, the story is too far-fetched and implausible to be taken seriously.

 It feels like an earlier version of The Fly, but inferior to that particular film.